sanskrit/raw_etexts/mixed/ebhAratI-sampat/kAvyAni/nATakam/kAlidAsaH/mAlavikAgnimitram.md

 ————

- May that Siva who, although established in sole supremacy which confers various favours on those that bow to him, yet himself wears the garment of (elephant) skin, who, although with his body closely united with that of his beloved, yet is higher than the sages whose minds are away from the objects of sense; in whom although supporting the enrire world with his [eight](# "The eight forms are Earth, Water.
-Fire, Wind, Sky Sun, Moon and the Yajamana (i.e. one who performs a sacrifice and meets all the expenses thereof). cf. the Nandi sloka of the Abhijana Sakuntalam.")forms, there is no egotism;— may He dispel your state of darkness for (your) beholding the right path.
+ May that Siva who, although established in sole supremacy which confers various favours on those that bow to him, yet himself wears the garment of (elephant) skin, who, although with his body closely united with that of his beloved, yet is higher than the sages whose minds are away from the objects of sense; in whom although supporting the enrire world with his eight[^2]. cf. the Nandi sloka of the Abhijana Sakuntalam.")forms, there is no egotism;— may He dispel your state of darkness for (your) beholding the right path.
          (**1**)

+[^2]: "The eight forms are Earth, Water.
+Fire, Wind, Sky Sun, Moon and the Yajamana (i.e. one who performs a sacrifice and meets all the expenses thereof

 *(At the end of the Nandi)*